HomeVertebratesSloth

 Folivora

 They belong to the suborder Folivora, which is part of the order Pilosa, a group that also includes anteaters (suborder Vermilingua).
-There are six extant species of sloths under two families: Bradypodidae (Three-toed sloths) and Choloepodidae (Two-toed sloths).
+There are six extant species of sloths under two families: Bradypodidae (three-toed sloths) and Choloepodidae (two-toed sloths).

 Description